What should I expect during my appointment?

 What happens after the appointment?

 Once you and your pet leave the appointment, the hard work starts!
-Our behavior technicians are available for support through phone, email and video as well as new in-home sessions to fine tune the prescribed behavior modification and training.
+Dr. Strickler and the staff are available for support through telehealth, phone, email and in-clinic follow-ups to fine tune the prescribed treatment plan.
 We know how hard it can be to navigate these steps on your own.
 Our goal is for the process to be as stress-free and successful as possible!